General information

 Introduction

-The purpose of the Norwegian Historical Data Centre is to ease access to historical sources, like censuses and parish registers, through their computerized processing.
+The purpose of HistLab is to ease access to historical sources, like censuses and parish registers, through their computerized processing.
 The inititive was taken by historians who wanted to study 18th and 19th century society with the aid of microhistorical methods.
 Based on the model of Swedish Demographic Data Base at the University of Umeå, the NHDC has a mandate to prepare machine-readable editions of manuscript censuses and parish registers for use by university researchers and private genealogists.
 Experience has shown that electronic processing of historical data would enable historians to make a more thorough and precise study of society, than is possible by manual methods.

-The Norwegian Historical Data Centre was established in 1981 and is today a permanent body under The Department of History and Religious Studies at the Faculty of Humanities, Social Sciences and Education at The Arctic University of Norway.
+HistLab was established in 1981 and is today a permanent body under The Department of History and Religious Studies at the Faculty of Humanities, Social Sciences and Education at The Arctic University of Norway.

 NHDC issues typeset versions of the originals of the 1865, 1875 and 1900 censuses as well as the parish registers.
 These are supplied with alphabetical indexes.
 The aim is a national registry of the population of the 18th and 19th centuries, primarily for research purposes, but also for the benefit of schools, genealogists, local historians, etc. Access to the sources is eased by the use of NHDC's typeset material.
 The alphabetical indexes are of great aid to both the professional and amateur researcher, for a person can be traced through them in a matter of seconds.
 Also, wear and tear on the original sources i minimized.
 As can be expected, the labour involved in registering all these sources is extensive and time-consuming.
 Thus far we have only converted the sources of a few parts of the country to binary form.